 Women’s Studies scholars ask questions such as: Are women more likely to live in poverty?
 Has gender equality been achieved in the Canadian workplace?
 What does it mean to be female?

-As a Women’s Studies graduate, you will be prepared for career opportunities in areas such as the civil service, the non-profit sector, and the business world.
+As a Women’s Studies graduate, you'll be prepared for career opportunities in areas such as the civil service, the non-profit sector, and the business world.
 A degree in Women’s Studies can also be used as a stepping-stone to graduate studies or another professional degree such as law, medicine, veterinary medicine, or education.

 Feminist Methods, Feminist Theorizing, Gender and Popular Culture, Women and Health, Introduction to Women's Studies

 Arts and Science Honours Academy (ASHA) - A six-course interdisciplinary program with a second language aspect and travel components.

 Co-operative work placement - Gain valuable full-time paid work experience that alternates with your academic studies.